-You’ll also have the ability to share any of your trades, trading data, or ideas with others to get feedback on how your strategy is set up if you choose.
+You can also share any of your trades, trading data, or ideas with others to get feedback on how your strategy is set up if you choose.

 Trade data is normally set to private, but with a few clicks, you can create a public profile and share your trades with the world.

-You’ll be able to use this chart to identify profits and losses, and to determine how well those rules might work moving forward.
+Even better, this chart can be set to identify profits and losses, so you can decide how well those rules might work moving forward.

 The team works hard to add new content here regularly to make it as easy as possible for members to use the site.

-Tradersync makes it as easy as a few clicks to cancel a membership but be warned that the software platform offers no refunds for purchases past the 7-day free trial.
-The company believes that the free trial should provide traders with the information they need to review the service before making a decision.
+TraderSync makes it as easy as a few clicks to cancel a membership, but the platform does not offer refunds for purchases past the 7-day free trial.

 A credit card is not required to use the free trial, so a trader can jump in with no risk.